apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/configuration/parameter-validator.md

   </dependency>
   ```

-* Add validator annotations to the code that requires validation according to the JSR 349 specification, such as @NotNull, @Min, @Max, etc.
+* Add validator annotations to the code that requires validation by the JSR 349 specification, such as @NotNull, @Min, @Max, etc.

 ## Sample Code